SpiritXIV/Origins-Ascended/README.md

 You can smelt any food item in your inventory.

 - Tech Body
-When you die, you will explode.
+You can self destruct if you sneak.
 You will also expload if you are wearing iron armor.

 - Self Destruct
 You can choose when you want to explode